-With the lingering chilly temperatures all around the country this winter, most of us have been looking forward to lots of sunshine and warmer weather.
-For those who work outside, though, keeping cool is a must as the temperature climbs.
+For those who work outside, keeping cool is a must as the temperature climbs.
 Heat stress can result in heat rashes, cramps, exhaustion, and in the most severe instances, heat stroke.

 There are a number of ways to keep your cool on the job.

 The Centers for Disease Control and Prevention has free materials on heat-related illness prevention.
-Here are three tips to avoiding heat stress:
+Here are three tips for avoiding heat stress:

 2. Schedule smartly.
 While you should gradually build up to your heaviest work, keep an eye on the weather forecast.
 You should plan your heaviest work during the coolest parts of the day.
 Don’t forget to boost your breaks.
 During periods of extreme heat and humidity, more frequent breaks should be taken, and in a cool, shaded area.